faizalrf/documentation/columnstore-1.4-multinode-install.md

    Successful shutdown of System
 ```

-This will shutdown MariaDB on all the nodes.
+This will shutdown MariaDB and ColumnStore on all the nodes automatically.